AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 >[!NOTE]
 >
->In [!DNL Commerce Intelligence], a *path* is equivalent to a `Join` in SQL.
+>In [!DNL Commerce Intelligence], a `path` is equivalent to a `Join` in SQL.

-Once the path has been saved, you are all set to create the `Customer LTV` column!
-Look at the below:
+Once the path has been saved, you can create the `Customer LTV` column!
+See below:

 ![](../../assets/Customer_LTV.gif)